 Fact: Appraisers can have many different qualifications and designations which allow them to provide a series of different services including - but not limited to - advice on estate planning, tax assessment, zoning, dispute resolution in many different legal situations and cost analysis.

 Myth: A property inspection serves the same purpose as an appraisal.

-Fact: An appraisal report does not fulfill the same purpose as an inspection.
-The function of an appraisal report is to find an opinion of fair market value during the appraisal process and the completion of the appraisal report.
-The job of a home inspector is to determine the condition of the house and its major components, then compose a report on their conclusions.
+Fact: An appraisal does not serve the same purpose as an inspection.
+The task of the appraiser is to form an opinion of value in the appraisal process and through producing the report.
+A home inspector assesses the condition of the house and its main components and reports these findings.